 That means you can count on receiving a personalized, sophisticated defense that takes into account all the evidence and the surrounding circumstances and paints you in the best possible light.

 We understand that no two cases are the same and will give you the fresh, unique defense you deserve.
 Your freedom matters to us and we will do everything we can to ensure a favorable resolution to your case.

-If you have been accused of committing a sexual assault, you can count on the Law Office of Steven Jumes to:
+If you have been accused of committing a sexual assault, you can count on us to:

 - Study and investigate your case extensively

 - Find weaknesses in the state’s case and exploit them

 - Create the absolute best possible defense for your unique case

 - Cross-examine witnesses, question evidence and line up witnesses in your favor